simplyboo6/Vimtur/README.md

 - Auto-scraped metadata from files where possible
 - Internal image gallery for faster browser
 - Thumbnail generation for all media
-- Auto-transcode videos for web-browser compatibility
+- Auto-transcode videos for web-browser compatibility (both streaming and caching)
 - Import and export database to JSON format
 - Rating system
-- Configurable video caching levels.
+- Configurable video caching levels

 ## Quick-Start